Why SteadFast?

 Ultimate Stability: The Steadfast Stopbar eliminates the "string stretch" phenomenon with new strings.
 After restringing, setting the bend, and a quick tug on the string, your guitar will be in tune for far longer than you expect.
 This is the comment we hear most from our early adopters.

-Time-Savings: Significantly reduces the time required to change strings, ideal for live performances and studio sessions.
+Time-Savings: The Steadfast Stopbar significantly reduces the time required to change strings, ideal for live performances and studio sessions.
+Cut your restringing time by 75%!

-Consistent Performance: Ensures ultimate tuning stability, enhancing overall playing experience letting you change strings faster and get back to playing sooner.
+Consistent Performance: Ensures near-perfect tuning stability, enhancing overall playing experience letting you change strings faster and get back to playing sooner.

 6061 Aluminum vs. Traditional Zinc Stopbars